Anxiolytic: Phenibut

 Phenibut (Anvifen, Fenibut, Noofen) is an anxiolytic used in Russia.
 Phenibut is a GABAB receptor agonist, as well as an antagonist at α2δ subunit-containing voltage-dependent calcium channels (VDCCs), similarly to gabapentinoids like gabapentin and pregabalin.
 The medication is not approved by the FDA for use in the United States, but is sold online as a supplement.

-Mebicar
+Temgicoluril

-Mebicar is an anxiolytic produced in Latvia and used in Eastern Europe.
-Mebicar has an effect on the structure of limbic-reticular activity, particularly on the hypothalamus, as well as on all 4 basic neuromediator systems – γ aminobutyric acid (GABA), choline, serotonin and adrenergic activity.
-Mebicar decreases noradrenaline, increases serotonin, and exerts no effect on dopamine.
+Temgicoluril (Mebicar) is an anxiolytic produced in Latvia and used in Eastern Europe.
+Temgicoluril has an effect on the structure of limbic-reticular activity, particularly on the hypothalamus, as well as on all four basic neuromediator systems – γ aminobutyric acid (GABA), choline, serotonin and adrenergic activity.
+Temgicoluril decreases noradrenaline, increases serotonin, and exerts no effect on dopamine.

 Fabomotizole

 Fabomotizole (Afobazole) is an anxiolytic drug launched in Russia in the early 2000s.
-Its mechanism of action is poorly-defined, with GABAergic, NGF and BDNF release promoting, MT1 receptor agonism, MT3 receptor antagonism, and sigma agonism thought to have some involvement.
+Its mechanism of action is poorly defined, with GABAergic, NGF and BDNF release promoting, MT1 receptor agonism, MT3 receptor antagonism, and sigma receptor agonism thought to have some involvement.